June 2018: Glossy Black & other cockatoos

-Glossy Black-Cockatoos are one of the more threatened species of cockatoo in Australia and are listed as vulnerable in NSW*.
+Glossy Black-Cockatoos (Calyptorhynchus lathami) are one of the more threatened species of cockatoo in Australia and are listed as vulnerable in NSW.
+Atlas of Life is working with the OEH Threatened Species unit in on ongoing Special Project to map the distribution of Glossy Black-Cockatoos, AND to map location of suitable nest hollows.

 Most people recognise a cockatoo, and 'black cockatoos' are a familiar sight in many parts of Australia.
 The 'Glossy black', however, is a different species to the well-known 'Yellow-tailed black'.
 They are also much, much less common.